 Final Words

-The Hummer H1 and other luxurious vehicles like the Bentley Royce and Aston Martin also use the 4L80e.
+The Hummer H1 and other luxurious vehicles like the Bentley Rolls-Royce and Aston Martin also use the 4L80e.
 While the GM 4L80e transmission can withstand up to 450HP, you can tweak it to get better power.
 With a well-built 4L80e, you can throw a 650-1000 hp engine at them without fear.